django-stars/frontend-docs/docs/resources/problem.md

 sidebar_label: Inspiration
 ---

-Working with REST-api and redux, using common practice, we always create almost same actions and reducers to send HTTP request to different endpoints.
-This will lead to problem that our projects will always have lot of duplicated code.
+Working with REST api and redux, using common practice, we always create almost same actions and reducers to send HTTP request to different endpoints.
+This will lead to problem that our projects will always have a lot of duplicated code.
 For example:

 ```javascript
 // action types